Jacobus Philippus Snyman: General

 Snyman was 61 years of age and an experienced military commander when the Second Boer War began.
 He began the war as Commandant of the Zeerust commando, and was promoted to General of the Rustenburg and Marico burghers.
+Captain Reichmann, the United States attaché with the Boer forces, confirmed that Snyman began the war with 984 burghers under his command in the Marico commando (also known as the Zeerust commando).

-On October 11, 1899, the South African Republic declared war against the British Empire, and immediately the troops of the Transvaal and the Orange Free State entered the Cape Colony and Natal.
+On 11 October 1899 the South African Republic declared war against the British Empire, and immediately the troops of the Transvaal and the Orange Free State entered the Cape Colony and Natal.
 The same day General Piet Cronje appointed Snyman to the position of Combat-General.
 Snyman disabled the telegraph and railway lines north of Mafeking.
 In Mafeking, Colonel Baden-Powell with 2000 men were checked by General Snyman.
 Two hundred and fifty miles to the south, on the western border of the Free State, Kimberley was besieged by a large army under General Piet Cronje.
 Almost all the British forces in South Africa were thus in the course of three weeks helplessly imprisoned with the Boer forces strongly entrenched on British territory.

 Trap at the Mafeking rail track

-On the 13th of October a locomotive pushed two railway trucks loaded with 22 tons of dynamite approximately 14km north of Mafeking, uncoupled and steamed back.
+On 13 October a locomotive pushed two railway trucks loaded with 22 tons of dynamite approximately 14km north of Mafeking, uncoupled and steamed back.
 Baden-Powell planned to detonate the dynamite when inquisitive burghers crowded around the abandoned trucks.
 General Snyman however suspected a trap and ordered his men to open fire at the carriages causing a massive explosion.
 The explosion damaged the northbound track much more effectively than the burghers would have been able to do with hand-tools and small charges.
 Nobody was injured in the blast but the incident reinforced rumours that the British garrison had buried hundreds of remote-controlled dynamite mines around the town.

 Capture of an armoured train

+The following day, 14 October, General Snyman with 200 mounted burghers attacked Captain Lord Charles Cavendish-Bentinck's cavalry squadron and an armoured train located north of Mafeking.
+General Snyman had taken up position 2 miles south of the spot where the dynamite blast had taken place a day earlier, on a ridge east of the railroad tracks.
+This ridge extends for an hour in the shape of a crescent from east to west, with the bend facing Mafeking.
+Between the west side of the Boer position and the town were two native kraals where the troops of Baden-Powell had nested, while the guns of the armoured train, at a distance of 300 yards, swarmed the Boers, firing shots into the flank.